-In a break from tradition, my commitment is to deliver a Police, offenders are supported to rehabilitate and reintegrate into the community, so they don't reoffend in the future.
+In a break from tradition, my commitment is to deliver a Police, their crimes.
+It's also important that offenders are supported to rehabilitate and reintegrate into the community, so they don't reoffend in the future.

-Crime and Justice

-Plan.
-My focus on

-a strong justice

-system is to ensure

-we deliver swift and

-effective justice for

-victims.
-And ensure

-that offenders get

-the punishment to fit

-their crimes.
-It's also

-important that
+Crime and Justice L Through our public Plan.
+My focus on engagement you said a strona iustice that crime prevention system is to ensure we deliver swift and and visible local effective justice for policing are vital to victims.
+And ensure provide community that offenders get reassurance the punishment to fit